 But what is clear now – and for the foreseeable future – is that Google’s really hot on user experience (UX).

 A good user experience benefits both the website users and the website owner.

 But a poor user experience will annoy the former while considerably damaging the latter in the short- and long-term.

 And Google Lighthouse will tell you all you need to know about whether your web pages are offering users a good experience – and, if not, how to fix your problems.

 What Does A Good User Experience Mean?

-Just read Google’s mission statement – ‘to organise the world’s information and make it universally accessible and useful’ – and you’ll get a good idea about what they look for in a user experience.
+Just read Google’s mission statement – ‘to organize the world’s information and make it universally accessible and useful’ – and you’ll get a good idea about what they look for in a user experience.

 In simple terms, it should be easy for the user to browse, interact and perform actions on your website without irritating disruptions.

-On the flipside, a sub-optimal or poor user experience full of glitches or unwanted pop-up invasions will prompt a user to leave your website immediately – and probably never come back.
+On the flip side, a sub-optimal or poor user experience full of glitches or unwanted pop-up invasions will prompt a user to leave your website immediately – and probably never come back.

 Which, in short, is a disaster, because it means they will no longer be a lead or customer.